chbrown13/packhacks2018/PITCHME.md

 +++
 # Problem

-### Researchers found that __tool output__ is one of the primary reasons software engineers do not use static analysis tools.
+### Researchers found that __tool output__ is one of the main reasons software engineers don't use static analysis tools.

 <span class="byline">Brittany Johnson, *Why Don't Software Developers Use Static Analysis Tools to Find Bugs*.</span>